pramonettivega/getting_started_ndp/README.md

 **Catalog**

 One of the main features of NDP is the extensive data catalog.
-This catalog contains access to datasets, streaming data, as well as Open Knowledge Networks from different collaborative organizations.
-This catalog is enriched by the several collaborating organizations that make the data accesible by registering it into NDP's Catalog, so researchers and users can develop new methods for its analysis, modeling and application.
+This catalog contains access to datasets, streaming data, as well as Open Knowledge Network from different science domains.
+This catalog is enriched by the several collaborating organizations that make the data accesible by registering it so researchers and learners can work on it to develop new analysis, modeling and applications.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20214248.png?raw=true">